oppenheimor/nova-ui/README.md

-# Indie UI
+# Nova UI

-Indie UI is a free collection of UI components for building web applications.
+Nova UI is a free collection of UI components for building web applications.
 It is built with React and Tailwind CSS.

 ## Getting Started

-Indie UI makes UI development easier by offering:
+Nova UI makes UI development easier by offering:

 - Customizable components
 - Dark mode support out of the box